Chart Color Schemes

 Melton features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 63.7% of all households, including 23.7% couples with children, 21.1% couples without children, and 17.5% single parent families.
-Non-family households make up the remaining 36.3%, with lone person households at 33.1% and group households comprising 2.9%.
-The median household size is 2.4 people, smaller than the Greater Melbourne average of 2.6.
+Family households constitute 63.7% of all households, including 23.7% couples with children, 21.1% couples without children, and 17.5% single parent families.
+Non-family households account for the remaining 36.3%, with lone person households at 33.1% and group households comprising 2.9%.
+The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households